-We also obtained an upper bound for the strength of momentum relaxation $\beta_{max}$, in the case of neutral branes, such that for $\beta>\beta_{max}$ the brane mass becomes negative which has no physical meaning.
-We studied the time evolution of complexity growth rate numerically in Figs.~(\ref{f3}) for different values of $r_h$ and $\beta$.
-The plots showed that in spite of different rates, the complexity growth rates for different sizes of the brane and different strengths of momentum relaxation saturate the Lloyd's bound from above.
-An outstanding outcome corresponding to $\beta_{max}$ is that there is a minimum temperature given by $T_{min}={r_h}/{2\pi}$ for which the growth rate of complexity vanishes in spite of the fact that it should be vanishes at zero temperature for neutral AdS branes.
+We also obtained an upper bound for the strength of the momentum relaxation $\beta_{max}$, in the case of neutral branes, such that for $\beta>\beta_{max}$ the brane mass becomes negative which has no physical meaning.
+We studied the time evolution of the complexity numerically in Figs.~(\ref{f3}) for different values of $r_h$ and $\beta$.
+The plots showed that in spite of different rates, the complexity growth rates for different sizes of the brane and different strengths of the momentum relaxation saturate the Lloyd's bound from above.
+An outstanding outcome corresponding to $\beta_{max}$ is that there is a minimum temperature given by $T_{min}={r_h}/{2\pi}$ for which the growth rate of complexity vanishes in spite of the fact that it should be vanished at zero temperature for neutral AdS branes.
 In a separate development, remarkable connections have been pointed out between the dynamics of black holes and the nature of quantum chaos in many-body quantum systems in the context of the holographic correspondence.
 We computed the thermal conductivity and diffusivity for neutral AdS black branes and hyperbolic black holes in general $d+1$ dimensions as well.
 We have shown that at the minimum temperature, the diffusion constants are proportional to the inverse of the event horizon radius independent of the dimension of spacetime.
 Also, this coefficient accompanied with the chaotic parameters respected the corresponding bound in the CM physics and saturate this bound at minimum temperature only in the case of three dimensions.

-In addition, we have studied a holographic model including the non-linear contribution of axionic kinetic term while preserve the homogenity and isotropy of the solutions.
+In addition, we have studied a holographic model including non-linear contribution of axionic kinetic term while preserves the homogeneity and isotropy of the solutions.
 We assumed a particular branch of solutions that has been described by a dyonic charged black brane with momentum relaxation and then calculated the rate of complexity in this model.
 We have also considered a boundary action for the Maxwell field in this model.
 The Maxwell boundary term contributed as a bulk action in the change of complexity such that for $\eta=1/2$ the bulk actions had no contribution in the complexity rate.
-The results showed that even though the coupling of non-linear term ($\gamma$) affects the contribution of different actions in the total complexity, it does not change the growth rate at late times as denoted in Eq.~(\ref{NCAR5}).
+The results showed that even though the coupling of the non-linear term ($\gamma$) affects the contribution of different actions in the total complexity, it does not change the growth rate at late times as denoted in Eq.~(\ref{NCAR5}).